 Continue to rely on Okta to provision to all AD instances.

-Once Instance-Level Del Auth is enabled by Okta Support, you can configure it in Directory > Directory Integrations > Active Directory > Settings.
+Once InstanceAn instance, or computer instance, is a virtual machine (VM) or individual physical computer, used to host a software appliance.-Level Del Auth is enabled by Okta Support, you can configure it in Directory > Directory Integrations > Active Directory > Settings.
 Your former org-level delegated authentication settings are preserved but no longer managed from Security > Authentication > Active Directory.

 Enabling Desktop Single Sign-On (SSO)

 You can configure your Desktop SSOAn acronym for single sign-on.
 In a SSO system, a user logs in once to the system and can access multiple systems without being prompted to sign in for each one.
 Okta is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
 Users can access all of their web applications, both behind the firewall and in the cloud, with a single sign in.
 Okta provides a seamless experience across PCs, laptops, tablets, and smartphones. mode, failover settings, and Integrated Web Authentication (IWA) web applications in this section.
 Desktop SSO allows users to be automatically authenticated by Okta, and any apps accessed through Okta, whenever they sign into your Windows network.
 Okta's IWA Web AppAn abbreviation of application.
 Essentially, it is a web-based site used to perform any number of specific tasks, and requires authentication from end users by signing in. uses Microsoft's IWA and ASP.NET to authenticate users from specified gateway IPs.
 For installation and configuration procedures, see Okta IWA Web App for Desktop SSO.

 Important: Before you can configure LDAP delegated authentication, you must install and configure the Okta LDAP agent.